 Businesses must provide you with this information for the 12-month period preceding your request.
 They must provide this information to you free of charge.

 How to submit the request to know?

 You may request that businesses stop selling your personal information (“opt-out”).
-With some exceptions, businesses cannot sell your personal information after they receive your opt-out request unless you later provide authorization allowing them to do so again.
-Businesses must wait at least 12 months before asking you to opt back into the sale of your personal information.
+With some exceptions, businesses cannot sell your personal information after receiving your opt-out request unless you later provide authorization allowing them to do so again.
+Businesses must wait at least 12 months before asking you to opt back into selling your personal information.

 How to submit the opt-out request?

 Businesses that sell personal information are subject to the CCPA’s requirement to provide a clear and conspicuous “Do Not Sell My Personal Information” link on their website that allows you to submit an opt-out request.
 Businesses cannot require you to create an account to submit your request.

 Businesses cannot deny goods or services, charge you a different price, or provide a different level or quality of goods or services just because you exercised your rights under the CCPA.